Malbone Street wreck: In popular culture

 In 2018, the Park Slope Reader, a local Brooklyn newspaper, serialized the Tales of the Night Watchman comic strip, "The Ghost Train", about the elevated train involved in the infamous wreck returning to terrorize the city in the present.
 The story debuted in the paper's Spring 2018 edition, number 64.
 It was written by Dave Kelly, drawn by Simon Fraser, and colored by Gary Caldwell.
-Work on the story began after Fraser & Caldwell finished their commitment on Mark Millar's Kingsman (franchise) comic book sequel, "The Red Circle", published by Image Comics.